BloodRedTape/sfpl/README.md

 To use library copy libplot.cpp, libplot.hpp and font.cpp inside your project and feed them to the compiler.

+P.S.
+It is better not to open font.cpp :-)

 ### Examples
 ```c++
 #include "libplot.hpp"